hn-88/scripts-to-stream-to-youtube/README.md

 # live-stream-from-youtube-to-youtube
-shell script to take a list of youtube urls and stream to a youtube live stream.
+1. shell script to take a list of youtube urls and stream to a youtube live stream.
+2. shell script to multiplex a local video file and an audio stream and stream to a youtube live stream.

 References
 ----------